-- Research, design, develop and test their software as well as compiling and distributing software over the network
+- Research, design, develop and test their software as well as compile and distribute software over the network

-- Modifying existing software is to resolve defects, to adopt new hardware or improve its performance.
+- Modifying existing software is to resolve defects, adopt new hardware or improve its performance.

 - Analyze the user needs and assess software requirements including design feasibility and cost/time constraints.

-- Consulting with customers regarding specification and design.
+- Consulting with customers regarding specifications and design.

 - Coordination of system software for deployment and installation